Joe Mangel: Reception

+Tony Squires from The Sydney Morning Herald believed that producers should have better developed the on-screen partnership between Joe and Des, commenting "still, shove Des and Joe together and you have something."
+Hilary Kingsley, writing for the Daily Mirror, praised Little for his portrayal of Joe when Kerry died, stating "The howling grief of husband Joe – Neighbours best actor Mark Little – was almost too moving for Ramsay Street."
+Joe became popular in the UK due to his personality.
+The Peterborough Evening Telegraph brand Joe as the serial's "likeable rogue".

-In 2010 to celebrate Neighbours' 25th anniversary Sky, a British satellite broadcasting company profiled 25 characters who they believed were the most memorable in the series history.
-Joe is in the list and describing him they brand him as the series' first 'easygoing Aussie' to be featured, stating: "For an Australian soap, Neighbours has surprisingly few blokey blokes.
+In 2010 to celebrate Neighbours' 25th anniversary Sky, a British satellite broadcasting company included Joe in their feature on the 25 characters who they believed were the most memorable in the series history.
+They described him as the series' first "easygoing Aussie" to be featured, stating: "For an Australian soap, Neighbours has surprisingly few blokey blokes.
 Perhaps that's because few were going to out-bloke Joe Mangel after he left – with a stubby in hand and probably some shrimp on the barbie, Joe was the originally easygoing Aussie.
 That provided a useful breath of fresh air to all the grown-ups who've tried to make him behave himself over the years, including nan Mrs Mangel, guardian of his son Dorothy, and father-in-law Harold.
 While not exactly dependable, he stayed on hand to support step-daughter Sky after the plane crash of 2005."

 Editor of MSN TV, Lorna Cooper branded Joe as one of the legendary characters of the series, despite his short duration.
-Tony Squires from The Sydney Morning Herald believed that producers should have better developed the on-screen partnership between Joe and Des, commenting "still, shove Des and Joe together and you have something."

-Joe became popular in the UK due to his personality.
-The Peterborough Evening Telegraph brand Joe as the serial's "likeable rogue".
 Each of the Daily Mirror's columnists were asked to choose their favourite soap opera character, Polly Hudson chose Joe.
 She cited his "Funny, sweet and ute-obsessed" personality and the comedy moments he provided as her reasons for choosing him.
 Orange UK agree with Joe's loveable larrikin status adding it was his style and state he is famous for his relationship with Bouncer, referring to it as touching.

 Sue Heath from The Northern Echo said that commented on his return, opining that he "waltzed back into Erinsborough with a cheery 'Good day, chuck' as though he'd never been away" Joe was placed at number thirty-three on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford described him as a "true blue Aussie bloke" who was the "polar opposite of his uptight estranged mother".
 He added that Joe was a "unreconstructed beer lover" who "ramped up the comedy element" of the show.
+A Herald Sun reporter included Joe and Kerry's wedding in their "Neighbours' 30 most memorable moments" feature and assessed that they "were polar opposites but they were married in the butterfly enclosure at Melbourne Zoo."